bifurcation/mls-replace/draft-barnes-mls-replace.md

 # Security Considerations

-As noted above, the Replace proposal introduces a risk that a malicioius group member could roll back a victim group member to an earlier, compromised LeafNode.
-Thus while the Replace and `leaf_node_epoch` mechanisms are notionally separate, using Replace proposals requires the use of the `leaf_node_epoch` extension in order to avoid roll-back attacks.
-In a group where Replace proposals might be used, the application SHOULD ensure that all leaf nodes contain a `leaf_node_epoch` extension.

-> **TODO:** It might be worth defining a flag that says `leaf_node_epoch` is
-> required.
-That would be a good use of an MLS flags extension, along the lines
-> of [I-D.ietf-tls-tlsflags] (real reference not working right now), which would
-> be a nice thing to include in the MLS extensions document.

 > **TODO:** Unlike an Update proposal, a Replace proposal is not signed by the
 > current (i.e. prior to update) key of the replaced member.
 This allows a
 > malicious insider Bob to issue a Replace proposal for Alice that changes her